DarkScarbo/Mod-1-Project---Rock-Pop-Music-Quizz/README.md

 ## Rock-Pop Music Quizz
-This is a music quizz. a User can chooe between Rock or Pop and have to guess the artist of the given albums.
+This is a music quizz. a User can choose between Rock or Pop and have to guess the artist of the given albums.

 ## Motivation
 This is the first proyect for the Flatiron School Software Engineering bootcamp.
 The idea is to build a Command Line CRUD App that uses a database to persist information.
 The goal of which is to demonstrate all of the skills learned in module one: